neondatabase/website/content/docs/guides/ferretdb.md

 ]);
 ```

-Now, when you run `db.players.find()`, it should return all the documents stored in the collection.
+Now, when you run `db.players.find()`, it should return all the documents stored in the collection:

 ```json
 ferretdb> db.players.find()